 At Stepney City Farm we take our growing seriously.
 With generous support from the Big Lottery Fund’s Local Food Scheme and Power to Change we have more than doubled our farm-grown produce in just a few short years.
-In addition to selling produce on the Farm and using it in our own Cafe, we are proud to supply fresh fruit, vegetables and flowers to top London restaurants including:
+We are proud to supply fresh fruit, vegetables and flowers to top London restaurants including:

 All around the perimeter of the Farm, Stepney’s pavements are edged with tall pink and red poppies, giant pumpkins, Witloof chicory and sunflowers.
 Bees and butterflies are drawn to lavender, tobacco plants and cornflowers.
 There are the everyday herbs – mint, sage and parsley – and the less well-known such as agrimony and borage.

 Patrons of our Café will often find the edible flowers of mallows, marigolds, nasturtium and heart’s ease in delicious salads and decorating cakes.